paolodina/ormar/docs/api/index.md

 * For now only combination of (pre, post) (save, update, delete) events are pre populated for user although it's easy to register user `Signal`s.
-* set of decorators is prepared, each corresponding to one of the builtin signals, that can be used to mark functions/methods that should become receivers, those decorators are located in `decorators.signals`.
+* set of decorators is prepared, each corresponding to one of the builtin signals, that can be used to mark functions/methods that should become receivers.
+Those decorators are located in `decorators.signals`.
-* You can register same function to different `ormar.Models` but each Model has it's own Emitter that is independednt and issued on events for given Model.
+* You can register the same function to different `ormar.Models`, but each Model has its own Emitter that is independent and issued on events for the given Model.
 * Currently, there is no way to register global `Signal` triggered for all models.

 ### Exceptions